 - We most often cook with homemade tallow from grass-fed beef, lard / bacon grease, coconut oil, (orangutan friendly) red palm oil, butter, and ghee.
 I eat olive oil directly on foods.
 I will also eat gently heated olive oil.
 For example, I will warm up olive oil, butter, garlic and basil on the stove or in the microwave, and then pour it directly over mashed potatoes or vegetables.

 In August of 2009, I found myself in one of those moments that non-trivially changes the course of the rest of one’s life.
 I was at an all-time high: my 6-foot body weighed 245 lbs.
 And, I was also at an all-time low.
 Sure, I was able to navigate through everyday life, I had a wonderful family, and it was pretty easy to see my cup as half-full — but I was not treating my body well.

 This phrase, “my body,” is a little strange, isn’t it?
 It implies that our bodies are something separate from ourselves.
 In some ways, perhaps this is true.
 But in matters of practicality, there is nothing that separates our bodies from who and what we are.
-Not taking care of our bodies is the same thing as not taking care of ourselves.
+Not taking care of our bodies is the same thing as not taking care of ourselves as human beings.

 I was letting myself down, because I was unable to enjoy life properly.

 “…what a disgrace it is for a man to grow old without ever seeing the beauty and strength of which his body is capable.” — Socrates